Limbo (video game): Gameplay direction

 The team developed the game's puzzles by first assuming the player was "their own worst enemy", and made puzzles as devious as possible, but then scaled back their difficulty or added visual and audible aids as if the player was a friend.
 One example given by Carlsen is a puzzle involving a spider early in the game; the solution requires pushing a bear trap to snare the spider's legs in it.
-Early designs of this puzzle had the bear trap on the same screen as the spider, and Playdead found playtesters focused too much on the trap.
+Early designs of this puzzle had the bear trap on the same screen as the spider, and Playdead found that playtesters focused too much on the trap.
 The developers altered the puzzle to put the trap in a tree in an earlier off-screen section when facing the spider; the spider's actions would eventually cause this trap to drop to the ground and become a weapon against the spider.
 Carlsen stated that this arrangement created a situation where the player felt helpless when initially presented with the deadly spider, but then assisted the player through an audible cue when the trap had dropped, enabling the player to discover the solution.

 One animator was dedicated full-time during three years of the game's development to work out the boy's animations, including animations that showed anticipation on the player's actions or events in the game, such as reaching out for a cart handle as the player moved the boy near it.
 Jensen felt this was important as the character was always at the center of the player's screen, and the most important element to watch.
 Playdead included gruesome death sequences to highlight incorrect solutions and discourage players from repeating their mistakes.
 While they expected players to run the boy into numerous deaths while trying solutions, Carlsen stated that their goal was to ensure death wasn't a penalty in the game, and made the death animations entertaining to keep the player interested.
 Carlsen noted several early puzzles were too complex for the game, but they would end up using a portion of these larger puzzles in the final release.